evannetwork/vade-didcomm/README.md

     ]
 }
 ```
-Once the exchange of presentation is complete , verifier sends ack message to proover by confirming the receiving of and validity of Presentation data.
+Once the presentation exchange is complete, the verifier sends an ack message to the prover to confirm the receival and validity of the received Presentation data.

 ## Registering a new protocol